-10 Pumpkin Patches Near Atlanta for Fall Farm Fun
+12 Atlanta Pumpkin Patches for Fall Farm Fun

-Southern Belle Farm has pumpkins and so much more.
+Southern Belle Farms offers pumpkins and so much more.
 Photo courtesy of the farm

 1. Southern Belle Farms — McDonough

 You had us at "Pig Racing," Southern Belle Farms!
-It's just one of the 20 or so activities aside from pumpkin picking at this 330-acre working farm in McDonough, Georgia.
+It's just one of the 20 or so activities aside from pumpkin picking at this 330-acre working farm in McDonough, Georgia that officially opens tomorrow, September 18.
 Families can spend the day getting lost in the corn maze, taking a cow train ride, shooting a corn canyon, enjoying a rubber duck race, visiting barnyard animals, racing pedal carts, and more.

 2. Mitcham Farms — Oxford

-Colonel Cob's Corn Maze and Pumpkin Patch open for the season on September 26 at this working farm less than an hour drive from Atlanta.
-The pumpkin patch is but one of many kid-friendly attractions, including a petting zoo, pony rides, a mechanical bull ride, s'mores kits, and there's even the option of taking a helicopter ride (must check on availability in advance).
+Colonel Cob's Corn Maze and Pumpkin Patch open for the season on September 25 at this working farm less than an hour drive from Atlanta.
+The pumpkin patch is but one of many kid-friendly attractions, including a petting zoo, pony rides, a mechanical bull ride, fruit slushies, and there's even the option of taking a helicopter ride (must check on availability in advance).

 3. Sleepy Hollow Farms — Powder Springs

-There are no headless horsemen here—at least not that we're aware of!
-But there are plenty of pumpkins from which to choose at this pumpkin patch near Atlanta, as well as tractor rides around the farm, a corn maze to get lost in, kids games throughout the farm playground, an "Escape Woods" game adventure, farm animals, and a country store.
-Per the farm's 2020 guidelines, tickets must be purchased in advance.
+There are no headless horsemen here (at least not that we're aware of), but there are plenty of pumpkins from which to choose at this pumpkin patch near Atlanta.
+In addition to gourds, Sleepy Hollow attractions include tractor rides around the farm, a corn maze to get lost in, kids games throughout the farm playground, an "Escape Woods" game adventure, farm animals, and a country store.
+Make sure to buy your tickets online.

 4. Buford Corn Maze — Buford

-This fall favorite is a staple for families with a pumpkin patch full of gourds and pumpkins, farm animal viewing, a "corn box" for kids to dive in (think sandbox filled with dried corn) an in-ground trampoline, corn maze, hayride, and haunted forest to roam through (as if we needed another impetus to scare us these days), this Buford farm has it all.
+This fall favorite is a staple for families with a pumpkin patch full of gourds and pumpkins, farm-animal viewing, a "corn box" for kids to dive in (think sandbox filled with dried corn), a popcorn jumping pillow, corn maze, hayride, and haunted forest to roam through, this Buford Corn Maze has it all.
+Note: The haunted forest is appropriate for kids ages 10 and older; younger children can enter with a guardian.

 5. Randy's Pumpkin Patch — Lawrenceville

-With its amusement park atmosphere, it's easy to spend the day at Randy's Pumpkin Patch—and even bring the kids if you like!
+With its amusement park atmosphere, it's easy to spend the day at Randy's Pumpkin Patch.
 In addition to a plethora of pumpkins, there's a trackless train, a petting zoo, giant slide, inflatable haunted house, pony rides, bounce houses, and concession stands with funnel cakes.
 It's just 30 minutes outside of Atlanta.
+Though this seasonal staple was closed last year due to the pandemic, Randy's is scheduled to reopen for fall fun on September 24.

 Pumpkins and foliage make a trip to Burt's Farm a perfect family trip.
 Photo courtesy of the farm